-Bhogi Pongal, Bogi festival, is the first day of Pongal festival in Tamil Nadu and is also the first day of the Telugu Sankranti celebrations in Andhra Pradesh.
+Bhogi Pongal, Bogi festival, is the first day of Pongal festival in Tamil Nadu and is also the first day of the Telugu Sankranti celebrations in Andhra Pradesh and Telangana.
 Bhogi Pongal 2016 date is January 14.
 The day is popularly meant for cleaning – all things that are bad and of no use are burned on the day.
 Earlier only agricultural waste used to burned on the day.

 In Tamil Nadu, Bhogi festival is observed on the last day of Margazhi Month.
 The next day is the Pongal festival or the Thai Pongal.
 Thus Bhogi is also seen as a preparation day for the Thai Pongal festival.